JesseCN1024/TechPage/README.md

 # Building a Responsive Tech website: Futurize :fire:
 *Started: 07/03/2023 - 17/03/2023 and 5 minutes to read*

-:star: This is a project that I made to practice and apply bootstrap in building responsive website.
+:star: This is a project that I made to practice and apply bootstrap in building responsive website with multiple pages.
 Cloning from a pattern which was on wix.com combining with some ideas of myself.
 The project uses Bootstrap as CSS framework, with a little basic javascript.
 Check the website at this [link](https://jessecn1024.github.io/TechPage/).
 ***

 ## Features in the Project